vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ## Exercise 1.3 - Agents with Docker

 In **Exercise 1.3** we will update the pipeline we created in Exercise 1.1 to execute steps in a Docker container.
-The `docker` agent directive allows you to use any abritary Docker images to run Pipeline steps inside.
+The `docker` agent directive allows you to use any abritary Docker image to run Pipeline steps inside.
 To update the pipeline:

 1. In the `steps` block replace the `sh 'java -version'` step with the following step: